Russia banned from international sporting events for 4 years over doping

 The ruling doesn't mean a complete ban on international sporting events, however.
 While Russia will miss the finals of the 2022 World Cup in Qatar, it could still compete in the Euro 2020 international soccer championships next summer.

-FIFA, which organizes the World Cup, is classed as a "major event organizer" by WADA and has signed up to its code of compliance, meaning it is covered by the ban.
+FIFA, which organizes the World Cup, is classified as a "major event organizer" by WADA and has signed up to its code of compliance, meaning it is covered by the ban.

 The Champions' League, a major soccer tournament featuring some of the world's best-known franchises, is also run by UEFA, meaning Russian teams can compete.